IasonasPap/saas1-AskMeAnything/README.md

 # AskMeAnything

-AskMyAnything is an application for sharing knowledge and oppinions with others.
+AskMeAnything is an application for sharing knowledge and oppinions with others.
 Each user can ask anything and others can provide answers to help him.

-A project for Software Enginnering course at NTUA, ECE, academic year 2020-2021.
+A project for Software as a Service course at NTUA, ECE, academic year 2020-2021.

 ## Team Members